Skip to content

 • Resource overhead of maintaining many concurrent connections

-Client-specific events (progress updates and elicitations) are instead handled as streamed events within tool call POST responses, which naturally align with the client's authentication context and tool call lifecycle.
+Progress updates are streamed as events within tool call POST responses by the mcp-go library, which naturally aligns with the client's authentication context and tool call lifecycle.
+Elicitation support is planned but not yet implemented.

 Solution